MWorksCoding/minecraft-server/README.md

 ### 🐳 Create a Docker Container

+General Informations:

-To containerize your project, create a file named [Dockerfile](./Dockerfile).
+To containerize a project, we need to create a file named [Dockerfile](./Dockerfile).
-To reduce image size and improve build performance, create a [.dockerignore](./.dockerignore) file.
+To reduce image size and improve build performance, we need to create a [.dockerignore](./.dockerignore) file.
+That [docker-compose.yml](./docker-compose.yaml) file tells Docker exactly how to build, run, configure, and manage your project — all in one place.

+In our case all required files already exist.
+There is nothing to do here.

 ### Docker Compose Commands